What is Diamond Clarity? And How Important is it?

 To better illustrate what you can expect in the real world I put together this diamond clarity chart (as well as a diamond color chart) with real images of all the diamond clarity grades.
-The focus of this page is clarity so I will use almost identical other characteristic (Cut & Carat mainly).
+The focus of this page is clarity so I will use almost identical other characteristics (Cut & Carat mainly).

 The following diamond clarity chart brings you real images of GIA certified diamonds from James Allen web site.
 Click on the images on the right to see very large photo close ups of the diamonds.

 |Clarity Grade||Description||Sample Image|

 |IF – FL||Internally Flawless / FLawless – No inclusions under 10x.
 These are the rarest diamond clarity and as such the most expensive.|